thin-edge/thin-edge.io/GOVERNANCE.md

 # Governance thin-edge.io

-This documents servers as a guiding document to ease technical decision making in the project as a whole.
+This documents serves as a guiding document to ease technical decision-making in the project as a whole.

 Some of its goals are: